-There is a variety of supermarket products that are designed to remove scratchings.
-Never use these types of products on glass lenses unless there are specific instructions that tell you to do so.
-Most of them have hydrofluoric acid that dissolves the coating and removes the scratches.
+There are a variety of supermarket products that are designed to remove scratches from your eyeglasses.
+Never use any type of product on glass lenses unless there are specific instructions that tell you to do so.
+Most of these products have hydrofluoric acid that dissolves the coating and removes the scratches.

 Three stars because you have to look for it in the supermarket.